ElisDN/phpbb-integration-kit/README.md

 Remove input fields 'ICQ', 'AVATAR', etc. from forum templates `ucp_profile_profile_info.html` and `ucp_profile_avatar.html`.

-**Note:** If you don't want modify your forum core files, you can move login/logout/register redirects to .htaccess.
-But if your application contains class User, you must use namespaces or rename your own class.
+**Note:** If you don't want to modify your forum core files, you can move login/logout/register redirects to .htaccess.
+But if your application contains class User, you must use namespaces or must rename your own class.

 Usage sample
 ------